-The challenge process conducted by the broadband office will include four phases, spanning approximately 70 days starting from the challenge process:
+The challenge process conducted by the broadband office will include four phases, spanning approximately 70 days starting from the challenge process, the final determinations of which will be publicly posted on BroadbandOhio's webpage for at least 60 days prior to awarding grants:

 - 1. Publication of Eligible Locations: Prior to beginning the Challenge Phase, the broadband office will publish the set of locations eligible for BEAD funding, which consists of the locations resulting from the activities outlined in Sections 5 and 6 of the NTIA BEAD Challenge Process Policy Notice (e.g., administering the deduplication of funding process).
 The office will also publish locations considered served, as they may be challenged.
-BroadbandOhio aims to publish this information on October 9, 2023. - 2.
+BroadbandOhio will publish this information on Wednesday, November 13, 2023. - 2.
 Challenge Phase: During the Challenge Phase, the challenger will submit the challenge through the broadband office challenge portal.
 This challenge will be visible to the service provider whose service availability and performance is being contested.
 The portal will notify the provider of the challenge through an automated email, which will include related information about timing for the provider's response.
 After this stage, the location will enter the "challenged" state. - a.
 Minimum Level of Evidence Sufficient to Establish a Challenge: The challenge portal will verify that the address provided can be found in the Fabric and is a BSL.
 The challenge portal will confirm that the challenged service is listed in the National Broadband Map and meets the definition of reliable broadband service.
 [The challenge will confirm that the email address is reachable by sending a confirmation message to the listed contact email.]
 For scanned images, the challenge portal will determine whether the quality is sufficient to enable optical character recognition (OCR).
-For availability challenges, the broadband office will manually verify that the evidence submitted falls within the categories stated in the NTIA BEAD Challenge Process Policy Notice and the document is unredacted and dated.
+For availability challenges, the broadband office will manually verify that the evidence submitted falls within the categories stated in the NTIA BEAD Challenge Process Policy Notice and

-&lt;sup>13 The NTIA BEAD Challenge Process Policy Notice allows up to 120 days.
+The NTIA BEAD Challenge Process Policy Notice allows up to 120 days.
 Broadband offices may modify the model challenge process to span up to 120 days, as long as the timeframes for each phase meet the requirements outlined in the NTIA BEAD Challenge Process Policy Notice.